-Based on our professional judgement, we determined overall materiality for the Group financial statements to be \$179,000, based on approximately 5% percent of Group loss before tax.
-Materiality for the Parent Company financial statements as a whole was set at \$59,500 based on 1.5% of Parent Company total assets.
+Based on our professional judgement, we determined overall materiality for the Group financial statements to be \$211,000, based on approximately 5% percent of a normalised Group loss before tax (meaning excluding the costs of the IPO).
+Materiality for the Parent Company financial statements as a whole was set at \$117,000 based on 1.5% of Parent Company total assets.

 We use a different level of materiality ('performance materiality') to determine the extent of our testing for the audit of the financial statements.
 Performance materiality is set based on the audit materiality as adjusted for the judgements made as to the entity risk and our evaluation of the specific risk of each audit area having regard to the internal control environment.
-This is set at \$143,000 for the Group and \$47,600 for the Parent Company.
+This is set at \$147,700 for the Group and \$81,900 for the Parent Company.